 So you’ve decided to become a New York real estate agent.
 Welcome to the world of high-profile deals and the highest annual real estate agent salary in the country.

 But first, you have to get your real estate license.
 How long are real estate classes?
 Typically, it takes at least several months to earn a license, but that largely depends on how much time you have to dedicate to the process.
 Here’s a quick overview of what takes to get a real estate license in New York and various factors that can shorten or extend the timeline.

 Unlike some professions, you don’t need a college degree to be a New York real estate agent.
-You don’t even need a GED or high school diploma (or GED) to take the licensing exam.
+You do need a high school diploma (or GED) to take the licensing exam.
 However, you do have to take a number of pre-license real estate classes before you can take the licensing exam.
 You do NOT have to have your high school degree to begin taking your courses.
 If you're a go-getter, you can start taking classes your senior year, then wait to take the test when you graduate :)

 Required New York Pre-License Real Estate Course